 Carmelyn P. Malalis, the commissioner and chairwoman of the NYC Commission on Human Rights argued that the standards of appearance that some employers have previously had for their workers are racist.
 In her opinion, banning certain hairstyles contributes to the idea that “black hairstyles are unprofessional or improper.”
 This stereotype is found across many industries.
 For example, the U.S. military has only recently dropped its bans on traditionally black hairstyles.
 The Marines began allowing braid, twist and loc hairstyles in 2015 and the U.S. Army removed its ban on dreadlocks in 2017.
 Negative stereotypes around these hairstyles may start to change as we see more and more professional employees with these hairstyles.
 Chaumtoli Huq, an associate professor at City University of New York School of Law, said that “we may see a positive cultural shift that would impact how courts view these guidelines that seek to prevent discrimination based on hair” as we see more high profile professionals with these hairstyles.

 Seek Legal Assistance Today

 If you have suffered from hairstyle discrimination in the workplace, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.